pharmer/pharmer/docs/reference/pharmer_use.md

 ### Options

 ```
   -h, --help        help for use
+      --overwrite   Overwrite context if found.
 ```

 ### Options inherited from parent commands